 contents: bio • books • articles | click to contact

 Mark K. Smith edits infed.org.
 Used by over a million people each year, it seeks to be a space where people can explore education, pedagogy, community-building, and change.

-His current research is concerned with the process of rethinking schooling for the challenges that face us [see, for example, Dealing with the new normal.
+His current research is concerned with the process of rethinking schooling [see, for example, Dealing with the new normal.
 Creating places of sanctuary, community and hope for children and young people (2020)].
-He is also working on a series of articles exploring the contribution of critical theorists to thinking about education [see the first: Pierre Bourdieu on education].
+He is also working on a series of pieces reflecting on the contribution of critical theorists to thinking about education [see the first: Pierre Bourdieu on education].

 Previously, Mark was the Rank Research Fellow and Tutor at the YMCA George Williams College, London and a visiting professor in community education at the University of Strathclyde.

 Among his books are Creators not Consumers (1980, 1982), Organise!
 (1981), Developing Youth Work (1988), Local Education (1994), Informal Education (1996, 1999, 2005 with Tony Jeffs), The Art of Helping Others (2008, with Heather Smith), Youth Work Practice (2010, edited with Tony Jeffs), Journeying Together (2011, edited with Alan Rogers) and Youth Work and Faith (2015, edited with Naomi Stanton and Tom Wylie). [click for a full listing]

-Mark K Smith was educated at the Cavendish School, Hemel Hempstead, the University of Lancaster, and undertook his doctorate at the University of London.
+Mark K Smith was educated at the Cavendish School, Hemel Hempstead, Lancaster University, and undertook his doctorate at Goldsmiths, University of London.
 He has worked in careers advice, youth and community work, projects and in higher education.
 Mark has chaired the Community and Youth Worker’s Union (now part of Unite) and a tenants’ cooperative that ran two tower blocks in Bermondsey; served on the editorial board of Youth and Policy; and been a foundation governor for a secondary school.
 He was, also, a Resident Friend at Westminster Quaker Meeting House.
 Now his home is further north – in Orkney.